Not only finished, but all the cards shown within have now been added to the index.

 It only took nine weeks to go past the £3,000 which had been set as a target, and more than local women had joined in, women from all across the Empire were sending in little and large sums of money.
 Even Princess Mary sent £50.
 And so the windows were very well restored, and then unveiled by the Duchess of York, with a plaque to read that they were "Sacred to the memory of the women of the Empire who gave their lives in the European war of 1914–1918".

-Sadly, it remains the only memorial in the UK which is dedicated to the lost women of the First World War.
+This, rather shockingly, remains the only memorial in the UK which is dedicated to the women of the First World War.

 Now cards of women in war are also rare, and I have used most of the sets already, but maybe someone has an earlier, actual First World War nurse card, tobacco, trade, or silk, that they would like to donate a scan of the front and back for?